Review of the QCD sum rules for exotic states: type tetraquark states

 In Ref.\cite{Nielsen-Z4050-mole-NPA-2009}, Lee, Morita and Nielsen distinguish the charge conjugation, calculate the operator product expansion up to the vacuum condensates of dimension 6 including dimension 8 partly.
 They obtain the mass of the $D\bar{D}_1(2420)$ molecular state with the $J^{PC}=1^{-+}$, $M_{D\bar{D}_1}=4.19 \pm 0.22\,\rm{GeV}$, which differs from the prediction $M_{D\bar{D}_1}=4.34 \pm 0.07\,\rm{GeV}$ significantly \cite{JRZhang-mole-PRD-2009}.

-In Refs.\cite{Nielsen-Z4050-mole-NPA-2009,JRZhang-mole-PRD-2009}, {\bf Scheme II} is chosen, some higher dimensional vacuum condensates are neglected, which associate with $\frac{1}{T^2}$, $\frac{1}{T^4}$, $\frac{1}{T^6}$ in the QCD spectral densities and manifest themselves at small values of the $T^2$, we have to choose large values of $T^2$ to warrant convergence of the operator product expansion.
+In Refs.\cite{Nielsen-Z4050-mole-NPA-2009,JRZhang-mole-PRD-2009}, {\bf Scheme II} is chosen, some higher dimensional vacuum condensates are neglected, which are associated with $\frac{1}{T^2}$, $\frac{1}{T^4}$, $\frac{1}{T^6}$ in the QCD spectral densities and manifest themselves at small values of the $T^2$, thus we have to choose large values of $T^2$ to warrant convergence of the operator product expansion.
 The higher dimensional vacuum condensates, see Fig.\ref{OPE-qqg-qqg}, play an important role in determining the Borel windows therefore the ground state masses and pole residues, we should take them into account consistently.
-All in all, we expect that the QCD sum rules give much larger masses than the two-meson thresholds, and we should bear in mind that the continuum threshold parameters should not be large enough to include contaminations for the higher resonances \cite{WZG-comment-Narison}.
+All in all, we observe that the QCD sum rules favor much larger masses than the two-meson thresholds if there exists a P-wave in one constituent, and we should bear in mind that the continuum threshold parameters should not be large enough to include contaminations from the higher resonances \cite{WZG-comment-Narison}, i.e. if a bound state really exists, the continuum threshold $\sqrt{s_0}$ should be less than $M_{ground}+0.7\,\rm{GeV}$ in the case of the hidden-charm four-quark systems.